 The MCTs used in Huel Products are derived from coconut oil and, after being extracted from coconut oil, they are spray-dried onto a carrier and the resulting powder is blended with the other Huel ingredients.

-The total MCT content in Huel Powder v3.0 and Huel Black Edition is approximately 1.1g per 400kcal and provides over 2.5% of the total energy of both powders.
+The total MCT content in Huel Powder v3.0, Huel Black Edition and Huel Hot & Savoury is approximately 1.1g per 400kcal and provides over 2.5% of the total energy of both powders.
 Roughly 46% of the saturated fat content of Huel Powders therefore comes from MCTs.
 While a bottle of Huel Ready-to-drink contains 2.8g of MCTs which is 72% of the saturated fat content.
 Of the MCFAs in Huel Products, roughly 30-50% are capric acid, 52-70% are caprylic acid, 1% are caproic acid and 1-2% are lauric acid.

 #huel your Instagram photo for chance to feature here, and win a pouch of Huel.